ioccc-src/winner/2019/diels-grabsch1/README.md

 that runs on 32-bit and 64-bit platforms.
 It compiles without warnings on both GCC and Clang even with `-Wextra and -Weverything`.

-> 2023 note: the above paragraph might not be true as far as number of bytes goes.
+**2023 note**: the above paragraph might not be true as far as number of bytes goes.

 <!--